segfly-oss/graml/README.md

 ### Classmap
 The _optional_ classmap section supports object-oriented databases such as OrientDB.
-When resolving a node or edge, an entity's class is determined by this section.
+When resolving a vertex or edge, an entity's class is determined by this section.

 ```yaml
 classmap: